-If you thought Kale was hip to eat well now it’s all about the cauliflower.
-Often accompanied by a cheese sauce in my youth I have now find many more healthy ways to add this humble ingredient in to my meals adding texture and an abundance of nutrients.
+If you thought Kale was the power food of the moment you are sadly mistaken, it is in fact all about the cauliflower this season.
+Often accompanied by a cheese sauce in my youth, I have now found many more healthy ways to add this humble ingredient into my meals, adding texture and an abundance of nutrients.

-This breakfast is so delicious, it bring out the true flavour of the cauliflower.
-All those doubtful of this vegetable, I urge you to try this version before you right it off.
-It’s the way it should be made, and the flavour is divine, no more boiling it as an additional vegetable to a Sunday roast!
+This breakfast is so delicious, and it brings out the authentic flavour of the cauliflower.
+All those doubtful of this vegetable, I urge you to try this version.
+The taste is divine, no more boiling it as an additional vegetable to a Sunday roast!

-I have made this for friends and family who were sceptical but are now converted cauliflower lovers.
+I have made this for friends and family who were sceptical, but they are now converted, cauliflower lovers.

-Sulforaphane is an anti cancer compound found in cruciferous vegetables such as the cauliflower and broccoli and has been shown to kill cancer stem cells, thereby slowing tumor growth.
-Some researchers believe eliminating cancer stem cells may be key to controlling cancer.”
+Sulforaphane is known as an anti-cancer compound found in cruciferous vegetables such as the cauliflower and broccoli.
+It has been shown to kill cancer stem cells, thereby slowing tumour growth in a study.
+Some researchers believe eliminating cancer stem cells may be vital in controlling cancer.

-I have packed this breakfast a punch by adding eggs, spinach, and tomato this is a winning combination of ingredients.
-Please give it a try, I promise you won’t regret it – that is unless you don’t like cauliflower, and then maybe you might.
+By adding eggs, spinach, and tomato; this is a winning combination of ingredients.
+Please give it a try, and I promise you won’t regret it – that is unless you don’t like cauliflower, and then maybe you might.

-Serves 1 – takes 10 minutes, you could have this for a brunch with friends
+Serves 1 – takes 10 minutes, you could have this for brunch with friends

-- Half a cauliflower per person sliced into steaks just over half an inch thick.
-1 inch might be too much but try it.
+Half a cauliflower per person sliced into steaks just over half an inch thick.
+One inch might be too much but try it.

-- Heat a frying pan with 1 tablespoon of oil add the the cauliflower cook on both sides 5/6 minutes each side.
+Heat a frying pan with one tablespoon of oil add the cauliflower cook on both sides 5/6 minutes each side, place on a baking tray and pop in the oven while cooking other food.
 Add a pinch of salt.

-- Once this is done put it in the oven to wait.
+Once done, put it in the oven to wait.

-- Remove egg on to waiting egg and use the remaining oil for the spinach and the tomato which should be cooked face down.
+Remove egg and use the remaining oil for the spinach and the tomato.

-- Add to the plate all together and finish the cauliflower with the flakes.
+Add to the plate altogether and finish the cauliflower with the flakes.